-His image has been identified in several examples of Greek pottery dating to the 5th and 6th centuries BC.
-For example, Helios is depicted on a red-figure calyx-krater from 420 BC, in which boys symbolizing the stars fall towards the ocean as he approaches.
-He’s also represented in some Heracles’ scenes on 6th century BC black-figure and 5th century BC red-figure pottery.
+The image of the sun god Helios has been identified in several examples of Greek pottery dating to the 5th and 6th centuries BC.
+For example, Helios is depicted on a red-figure calyx-krater from about 430 BC, in which boys symbolizing the stars fall towards the ocean as he approaches.
+He’s also represented in some Heracles scenes on 6th century BC black-figure and 5th century BC red-figure pottery.

-The journey was difficult and it was believed that Helios was a skilled charioteer to be able to not fly too close or distant from the earth.
-Helios’ daily trip across the sky began as his sister Eos (as dawn) threw open the gates of his beautiful eastern palace.
-He set off with his four winged horses (Aethon, Aeos, Pyrois, and Phlegon).
-The long travel had a steep ascent, peaked around mid-day, and then steeply descended towards his western palace, where his nephew, Hesperus (evening) awaited him.
+The journey was difficult, and it was believed that Helios was a skilled charioteer to be able to not fly too close or distant from the Earth.
+Helios’ daily trip across the sky began when his sister Eos (as dawn) threw open the gates of his beautiful eastern palace.
+He set off with his four-winged horses, known as Aethon, Aeos, Pyrois, and Phlegon.
+The long travel had a steep ascent, peaked around midday, and then steeply descended towards his western palace, where his nephew, Hesperus (evening) awaited him.

 Minor Roles for Helios in Greek Myths

-Phaethon could not control the winged horses and spun out of control, hurtling too far, then far too close, to the earth.
+Phaethon could not control the winged horses and spun out of control, hurtling too far and too close to the Earth.
 Some of the world froze and other parts were set on fire as Phaethon struggled to control the chariot.
-But it was too much for him and as the gods watched the chaos unfold it was decided that something must be done before the earth was destroyed.
+But it was too much for him and as the gods watched the chaos unfold it was decided that something must be done before the Earth was destroyed.